FabricMC/fabric-docs/versions/1.20.4/develop/blocks/first-block.md

 ## Adding Block Translations {#adding-block-translations}

-To add a translation, you must create a translation key in your translation file - `assets/<mod id here>/lang/en_us.json`.
+To add a translation, you must create a translation key in your translation file - `assets/mod-id/lang/en_us.json`.

 Minecraft will use this translation in the creative inventory and other places where the block name is displayed, such as command feedback.